 Registration Information and Procedures The basic requirement for enrollment in a given course is a bachelor's degree from an accredited institution in a relevant field of science or engineering.
 Although those with management backgrounds may enroll in graduate management courses, no prior management study is required.
 Persons who have been admitted to graduate study at WPI are given first priority in course registration.
 Persons not holding a bachelor's degree, but who might qualify through training or experience, may be allowed to enroll on either a credit or audit basis with permission of the instructor.
 Registration for graduate courses is on a space-available basis for nonadmitted students.
-Graduate students are expected to enroll in graduate courses or thesis credit on the registration days designated in the WPI academic calendar (page 5).
-Registration on days not designated will incur additional fees (see Tuition and Fees, page 15).
+Graduate students are expected to enroll in graduate courses or thesis credit by the registration days designated in the WPI academic calendar (pages 4 and 5).
+Registration on days not designated will incur additional fees (see Tuition and Fees, page 17).
 Students should consult with the Registrar's Office for assistance on these matters.
 Registration is not complete until tuition has been paid.
 Tuition payment schedules can be arranged with the Business Office.
 Degree-Seeking Student Registration Graduate students must be registered for the semester in which degree requirements are completed.
 For master of science programs requiring a thesis, the student must register for a minimum of 1 semester credit hour.
 For a Ph.D. program, the student must register for a minimum of 3 semester credit hours.
 Students seeking degrees not requiring a thesis are not required to maintain continuous registration.
 Nondegree-Seeking Student Course Registration Nondegree-seeking students are to register for courses in the same manner as all other students.
 Degree-seeking students have preference in registering for courses with limited enrollments.
 It is important to register as early as possible.
 Audit Registration Students primarily interested in the content of a particular course may register as auditors.
 Thesis and project work cannot be taken with audit registration.
 Audit registration receives no credit and receives no grade.
 Audit registration is controlled in limited enrollment courses.
-Degree-seeking students receive preferred registration privileges and, as a consequence, audit registration in some courses may be denied.
-Tuition fees for audit registration are lower than fees for other registrations (see Tuition Payments, page 15).
+Degreeseeking students receive preferred registration privileges and, as a consequence, audit registration in some courses may be denied.
+Tuition fees for audit registration are lower than fees for other registrations (see Tuition Payments, page 17).
 Audit registrants are encouraged to participate in the courses, but typically do not submit written work for evaluation.
 Often professors will accept written work of audit registrants, but this is left to the discretion of individual instructors.
 A student may change from credit to audit registration, but may not change from audit to regular credit registration.
 To change to audit registration for any graduate course, the student must place a petition with the Registrar within the first three weeks of class.
 Forms for change to audit registration are available from the Registrar.
 No fees will be returned to students who change to audit registration.
 Admission Enrollment in a course or courses, and satisfactory completion of those courses, does not constitute acceptance as a candidate for the master's degree nor admission to graduate study.
 For students seeking advanced degrees (post-baccalaureate degrees), formal admission to a graduate program is required.
-Registration by Mail Students who have been admitted to degree status will receive registration materials in the mail.
-These are due prior to the first day of classes.
-Walk-In Registration Dates Fall Semester 2002 Projects and Registrar's Office, Boynton Hall: • August 29, 30 and September 3 - 8:00 a.m. - 4:00 p.m.
+Walk-In Registration Dates Fall Semester 2003 Registrar's Office, Boynton Hall:

+• August 28, 29 and September 2 - 8:00 a.m. - 5:00 p.m.
 Waltham Campus:

-- August 26 29 10:00 a.m.
-6:30 p.m. - August 30 8:00 a.m.
+- August 25 28 10:00 a.m.
+6:30 p.m. - August 29 8:00 a.m.
 4:00 p.m.